 Originally published on 2018-12-02

-About the author: Wayne Madsen is the investigative journalist, author, and syndicated columnist.
+About the author: Wayne Madsen is an investigative journalist, author, and syndicated columnist.
 He is a member of the Society of Professional Journalists (SPJ) and the National Press Club.

 Unless Syria will simply hand its most heavily pro-jihadist province, Idlib, to adjoining Turkey, which claims to have 30,000 troops there and is planning to add 20,000 more, World War III will probably happen soon, and here is why: